Premier League run-in: Europa League places up for grabs

 Premier League top-six (or -seven) battle: The run-in analysis

-It seems increasingly likely that two of Chelsea, West Ham United and Liverpool will miss out on the Champions League and begrudgingly settle for the Europa League in the fall.
+It seems increasingly likely that two of Leicester City, West Ham United and Liverpool will miss out on the Champions League and begrudgingly settle for the Europa League in the fall.

-Leicester looked like 2nd-place contenders for much of the season; now, they’re comfortable settled into 3rd place after a brief flirtation with an end-of-season collapse for the second season running.
+Leicester looked like 2nd-place contenders for much of the season.
+Now a loss to Newcastle has dropped the Foxes into fourth place and has reignited talk of an end-of-season collapse for the second season in a row.

-While West Ham would be disappointed to finish somewhere between 5th and 7th given the excitement and joy they’ve experienced this season, even Europa League qualification would have been a pipe dream before the season began.
+While West Ham would be disappointed to finish somewhere between 5th and 7th given the excitement and joy they’ve experienced this season, even Europa League qualification would have been a pipe dream before the season.

-There’s not a lot that differentiates Liverpool from Tottenham, or Tottenham from Liverpool, who currently sit just above the European cut line in 6th and 7th, respectively.
+Tottenham’s loss to Leeds makes the top seven anything but certain, while Everton and Liverpool will be happy to consider their best outcomes given matches-in-hand on the rest of the field.

-Manchester City winning the League Cup final, coupled with the FA Cup final pitting Leicester and Chelsea against one another, means that England’s Europa Conference League spot will be awarded to the 7th-place finisher in the league.
+Manchester City winning the League Cup final coupled with the FA Cup final pitting Leicester and Chelsea against one another, means that England’s Europa Conference League spot will likely be awarded to the 7th-place finisher in the league.

 Leicester City